ReneB/activerecord-like/README.md

 ## Usage

-Given a class Post, the WhereChain work in Active Record, combined with this plugin, allow code like:
+Given a class Post and the WhereChain work in Active Record, this plugin allows code like:

     Post.where.like(title: "%rails%")

 and

     Post.where.not_like(title: "%rails%")

-## TODO

-Use some sensible markup for this document

 ## Contributing